betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    Understand the reasons why the project is being discontinued.
    It could be due to budget constraints, changing business priorities, or technical challenges.
-   Knowing these reasons will help in making informed decisions for future projects.
+   Knowing these reasons will help anyone following in your footsteps in making informed decisions for future projects.

    Hold a post-mortem meeting with the team to discuss the reasons behind the project's discontinuation and reflect on the overall experience.
+   Capture various of the key details of this discussion in some form to be included with other documentation.

 1. Communications